hmfaisal/android-bootcamp/_4_SpecialTypes/README.md

 * Arrays – Fixed-size collections of elements with a specific type.
 * Sequences – Lazily evaluated collections of elements that can be processed in a pipeline.

+With arrayList we can increase or decrease the size of an array as pre requisites.
+It also provide read and write functionalities.
 ### Types of Collection
 In Kotlin collections are categorized into two forms.